junjunjansent/color-project-ts/README.md

     - analogic-complement
     - triad
     - quad
-  - [x] As a user, i can also select the sub colours inside each theme, that would navigate to their colour analysis page
+  - [x] As a user, i can also select the sub colours inside each theme, that would navigate to their colour profile page

 - Colour Game (/game/colour/match/)
   - [ ] As a user, I will be able to see a command bar that allows me to understand how the game works